How to read your natural gas bill

 Natural gas rates compared to everyday items

-NW Natural customers are paying about 37% less today on their bills than they did 15 years ago, while the cost of many everyday goods and services are on the rise.
+NW Natural customers are paying less today for their bills than they did 15 years ago, while the cost of many everyday goods and services are on the rise.
 How is this possible?
 Lower commodity costs coupled with efficient operations and energy-efficiency measures mean you benefit from the savings.
 Bureau of Labor Statistics and U.S. Postal Service.

 Register your account online.

 View and pay bills, see gas use, and compare use over time.